Team (glossary entry)

 team: A group of men1 acting together towards a shared common purpose.

-Teams have the following attributes and functions1:
+Viewed as a group of people manifesting the masculine archetypes, teams have the following attributes and functions1:

 - Encourage and promote mature masculine behavior by all members.
 This mainly involves identifying shadow archetype qualities and using appropriate strategies to get the men to manifest the corresponding mature character.